 Choose the right size.
 Ensure that the depth of the side of the sheet will accommodate your mattress.

 Price matters; good sheets will cost good money.
 Price is a good indicator of whether a sheet really is the thread count and fabric content you want.
 Remember, cheap sheets are susceptible to shrinking.
 If you find that deal that is too good to be true, it probably is.

 Watch out for “hand” enhancers such as silicone that is sprayed on to make the sheet softer.
 It will disappear in the first wash.

 Sheets get softer the more they are washed, just like that favorite old t-shirt.

-Not focus solely on price, Sleep On It strives to offer only high quality, comfortable sheet sets and separates for you new mattress and old one alike.
-Six-Pocket waterbed sheets from Tri-Sew, microfiber, 310, 400, and 750 thread count sheets from Leggett & Platt, pima cotton and Egyptian cotton from TempurPedic, and organic cotton from Gotcha Covered are all available at Sleep On It.
+Not focused solely on price, SLEEP on it strives to offer only high quality, comfortable sheet sets and separates for your new mattress and old one alike.
+Rayon from bamboo, flannel, and microfiber from Malouf, six-Pocket waterbed sheets from Tri-Sew, microfiber, 300, 400, and 600 cotton and cotton blends from Malouf, and organic cotton from Gotcha Covered are all available at SLEEP on it.